Less is not more |

 When I go through the glossy pages of top notch magazines as I enjoy the photo memories of A-Class events it often befuddles me why there is this craze for less is more fashion statement for Sista’s.
 Most times, these events are held in 5-Star rated venues that ensure that their Air conditioning system surpasses that of a morgue.
 Why would one dress so as to enjoy a party and ultimately catch a chill?
 What is even more befuddling is the fact that not every Sista attends these events with a guy in tow as a date.
 I wonder how my lovely Sista’s are able to go home in the full glare of the world in something as fashionable as a shawl (only) without a man’s shoulders to dignify the dressing to some extent.

+The blame list goes on and on but the fact remains that less especially in dressing is not the all new sexy!
+Photo Credits: HereTake charge!
 My name is Blossom of the blcompère brand.
 I am a soon to be published Author, a certified Blogger and an amazing Compère and most recently, a lousy Designer... as simple as A. B. C. D.

 CLICK HERE to connect with me.